KingD2220/odin-tic-tac-toe/README.md

-A tic-tac-toe project as part of The Odin Project: Javascript Courses.
+A simple tic-tac-toe web app.
 This project uses the concepts of Factory Function and Modules to handle the logic of the game.